momenTUM-research-platform/momenTUM-docs/src/developer-guide/designer/study_object.md

 # Study Object

 The study object is a JSON object with key value pairs according to a certain schema.
-The schema is modelled using a class diagram.
+The schema is modelled using a typescript interface diagram.

 ## mermaid diagram